 |Category||Living Well, Local Interest|

 |Age Groups||All ages/special, Adult, Children, Teen|

 2023 Oakwood BioBlitz | Sept.
 9-10

-A BioBlitz is a community science effort to record as many species within a designated location and time period as possible.
+A BioBlitz is a community science effort to record as many species as possible within a designated location and time period.
 Volunteer participants use iNaturalist and Seek apps (which are free) to observe and identify living things they see.

 How to Participate